Jeff Passe, Dean

 The mission of the College of Education and Integrative Studies is to create a learning community focused on meeting the present and future needs of students in our communities.
 We educate students to become highly qualified and significant leaders in our society.
 We are committed to the principles of diversity, ethics and social justice, and life-long learning.
 Central to our mission are innovative and integrative thinking, reflective practice, collaborative action, and learning by doing.

-To fulfill that mission, the College of Education and Integrative Studies (CEIS) is a student-centered organization comprised of the undergraduate departments of Ethnic and Women's Studies (EWS), Interdisciplinary General Education (IGE), Liberal Studies (LS), and the post-graduate Department of Education, which offers basic credential, advanced credential, masters and doctoral programs.
+To fulfill that mission, the College of Education and Integrative Studies (CEIS) is a student-centered organization comprised of the undergraduate departments of Early Childhood Studies (ECS), Ethnic and Women's Studies (EWS), Interdisciplinary General Education (IGE), Liberal Studies (LS), Education, and Educational Leadership, which offers basic credential, advanced credential, masters and doctoral programs.
 There is a common commitment among the departments to inquiry-based, interactive instructional strategies and interdisciplinary curriculum.

 The academic majors and degrees offered by the college provide a continuum of educational excellence from the baccalaureate through the doctoral degree.
 Programs emphasize demonstrating excellence, equality, and ethics at all levels in public and private professions using a broad multicultural and multidisciplinary approach.
 In its commitment to these principles, the College of Education and Integrative Studies has chosen to embrace the ethical dimensions of human inquiry, behavior, and interaction in all educational endeavors.
 Pluralism and diversity are at the core of our educational philosophy, encouraging a genuine respect for both individual and cultural diversity and an understanding of the forces that impact people in their local, regional, national, and world communities.

-While teacher education is a university-wide endeavor, the College of Education and Integrative Studies provides the leadership, structure, and assessment necessary to meet all state and federal requirements.
+While teacher education is a university-wide endeavor, the Education Department in the College of Education and Integrative Studies provides the leadership, structure, and assessment necessary to meet all state and federal requirements for teacher credential programs.
 Our programs are designed to prepare educators to meet the needs of today's children by preparing them for tomorrow's world.

 Department of Education

-- Basic Teaching Credentials: Multiple Subject, Single Subject (in English, Spanish, mathematics, science, music, art, history/social science, agriculture, and P.E.), Multiple and Single Subject/Bilingual Authorization (Spanish/Mandarin Chinese), Education Specialist Preliminary Mild/Moderate; Moderate/Severe, Agriculture Specialist.
+- Basic Teaching Credentials: Multiple Subject, Single Subject (in English, Spanish, mathematics, science, music, art, history/social science, agriculture, and P.E.), Multiple and Single Subject/Bilingual Authorization (Spanish/Mandarin/Cantonese), Education Specialist Preliminary Mild/Moderate; Education Specialist Preliminary Moderate/Severe, Agriculture Specialist.

-- Masters of Arts in Education Degree with subplans/options in: Curriculum and Instruction (general and with emphases in Design-Based Learning and Heritage Languages), Educational Leadership, Educational Multimedia, and Special Education.
+- Masters of Arts in Education Degree with subplans/options in: Curriculum and Instruction (Emphases: General Studies, Advanced Literacy Studies, and Design-Based Learning), Educational Leadership, Educational Multimedia Design, and Special Education.